datacarpentry/wrangling-genomics/lessons/00-readQC.md

 ```
 #!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ```
 As mentioned above, line 4 is a encoding of the quality.
 In this case, the code is the [ASCII](https://en.wikipedia.org/wiki/ASCII#ASCII_printable_code_chart) character table.
-According to the chart a '#' has the value 35 and '!' has the value 33.
-If only it were that simple.
-There are actually several historical differences in how Illumina and other players have encoded the scores.
+According to the chart a '#' has the value 35 and '!' has the value 33 - **But these values are not actually the quality scores!** There are actually several historical differences in how Illumina and other players have encoded the scores.
 Heres the chart from wikipedia:

 ```
   SSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSS.....................................................